hsh0615/LinkMind/README.md

 For automatic content generation, this plugin works with a companion Python script:

-1. Install the Python script from the [companion repository](https://github.com/hsh0615/obsidian-knowledge-assistant)
+1. Install the Python script from this repository
 2. Configure the script with your Obsidian vault path and API keys
 3. Run the Python script in monitoring mode
 4. Click on unresolved links in Obsidian